Skip to main content

 Closed-loop organic waste management

-Poultry manure is processed into humic acids and organic urea — essential biofertilizers for the bio-intensive garden that replace all synthetic nitrogen inputs.
-This processing closes the nutrient cycle within the farm:
+Poultry manure is processed into humic acids and organic urea for the bio-intensive garden.
+This replaces synthetic nitrogen inputs with farm-produced fertility.

-Pangola grass (forage) → hens → eggs (revenue) + manure →
+Pangola grass → hens → eggs + manure →

-This closed-loop system is the fifth regeneration principle in practice: compost and biofertilizers that restore soil fertility through organic matter cycling.
-It also eliminates the nitrous oxide (N₂O) emissions that arise from synthetic nitrogen fertilizer application — documented in Adelphi’s ecological impact tracking.
+This closed-loop system implements the fifth principle of regeneration: compost and biofertilizers that restore soil fertility through organic matter cycling.

 Infrastructure and training